Table of Contents

 What is Meloxicam?

-Meloxicam, also called Metacam, Mobic, or Loxicom depending on the manufacturer, is a nonsteroidal anti-inflammatory osteoarthritis drug used for both humans and dogs.
-It reduces the pain, stiffness, and inflammation associated with the condition.
+Meloxicam, also called Metacam, Mobic, or Loxicom, depending on the manufacturer, is a nonsteroidal anti-inflammatory osteoarthritis drug used for both humans and dogs.
+It reduces pain, stiffness, and inflammation associated with arthritis.
 It may also be prescribed to dogs to ease pain and swelling after a surgical operation.

 Giving Meloxicam/Metacam to dogs

 While the drug itself is the same when given to humans or dogs, the dosage is drastically different.
 Humans receive much higher doses of this medication than dogs.
 The smallest human dosage of Mobic is a 7.5 mg tablet, and even a 45-pound dog would take only a quarter of the smallest human tablet.
 If you give your dog a whole Mobic tablet, your dog would almost certainly overdose.

 Meloxicam for dogs is sold as a liquid medication, which makes administering the right dosage easier and keeps your dog safe.
 Your vet will give you instructions on proper dosage and administration techniques.
 The drug should be administered in a dosing syringe.
 While meloxicam may be administered directly into the mouth of a larger dog, it is often given indirectly to smaller dogs by putting it in their food.